mustafizurrahma/Tailor-Service/README.md

 # Tailor Service

-Here is the live [link : Tailor Service](https://tailarservices.web.app/).
+Here is the live [Tailor Service](https://tailarservices.web.app/).

 ## How to setup in local desktop